microsoft/vscode-docs/docs/languages/overview.md

 Visual Basic | `vb`
 XML, XSL, YAML | `xml`, `xsl`, `yaml`

+A language identifier is often (but not always) the lowercased programming language name.
+Note that casing matters for exact identifier matching ('Markdown' != 'markdown').
 Unknown language files have the language identifier `plaintext`.

 ## Adding a file extension to a Language